Belfast workers caught in crosshairs of Boeing-Bombardier battle

 Other manufacturers, such as Boeing, are looking at the technology, but so far no-one else is using it on this scale.

-Located in overwhelmingly protestant East Belfast, the plant still employs more Protestants than Catholics even after decades of equality programs.
+Located in overwhelmingly protestant East Belfast, the plant still employs more Protestants than Catholics even after decades of equality programmes.

 That means the plant and its workers is central to Northern Ireland’s largest unionist party, the Democratic Unionist Party, which is propping up Theresa May’s government after a poor showing for her Conservatives in the last election.

-“The UK government understands very much what is at stake here and the importance of the CSeries program,” said Haley Dunne, Director of Public Affairs at Bombardier in Northern Ireland.
+“The UK government understands very much what is at stake here and the importance of the CSeries programme,” said Haley Dunne, Director of Public Affairs at Bombardier in Northern Ireland.

 Locals have been hoping that May’s dependence on the DUP will ensure she acts decisively to protect the plant.